Li-Ming-Fan/OCR-CRNN-CTC/README.md

 We crafted this repo based on https://github.com/weinman/cnn_lstm_ctc_ocr

-We thank Jerod Weinman for make his code available.
+We owe many thanks to Jerod Weinman for make his code available.